SeppPenner/HowToCreateASailsJsApplicationWithSwagger/README.md

 swagger project create yournameproject
 ```

+Choose **sails** as framework in the following dialog option.

+Run this step in Windows Powershell in Admin mode only.
+Otherwise it might fail: https://github.com/swagger-api/swagger-node/issues/315

-6.[Create the new project](See https://sailsjs.com/documentation/reference/command-line-interface/sails-generate) (Only if 4. didn't work)
+6.[Create the new project](See https://sailsjs.com/documentation/reference/command-line-interface/sails-generate) (Only if 5. didn't work)
 ```bash
 sails new yournameproject
 ```